jiriklepl/ParCo2024-artifact/scripts/README.md

 - [autotuning-test.sh](autotuning-test.sh): Script for running the autotuning of the Noarr implementations of the Polybench/C benchmarks (in [PolybenchC-Noarr-tuning](PolybenchC-Noarr-tuning)).
 It contains source files with the Noarr Tuning abstraction used to autotune the Noarr implementations of the Polybench/C benchmarks.

-  It generates two files in the `results` directory: compare_compiles.log and autotuning.log that contain the compile times for the untuned, tuned, and baseline C implementations of the Polybench/C benchmarks and the autotuning compile/run times of the Noarr implementations of the Polybench/C benchmarks in the PolybenchC-Noarr-tuning directory.
+  It generates two files in the [results](../results) directory: [compare_compiles.log](../results/compare_compiles.log) and [autotuning.log](../results/autotuning.log) that contain the compile times for the untuned, tuned, and baseline C implementations of the Polybench/C benchmarks and the autotuning compile/run times of the Noarr implementations of the Polybench/C benchmarks in the [PolybenchC-Noarr-tuning](../PolybenchC-Noarr-tuning/) directory.

 - [visualize-autotuning.sh](visualize-autotuning.sh): Script for generating the plots for the compile time and autotuning compile/run time of the Noarr implementations of the Polybench/C benchmarks for untuned, tuning, and tuned versions created by [autotuning-test.sh](autotuning-test.sh).

-  This script generates the plots for autotuning experiments presented in the paper.
+Also generates [results/autotuning-report.log](results/autotuning-report.log) that summarizes the measured compile-time overheads during autotuning compared to the respective runtimes of the tuned algorithms (and their changes compared to the baseline C implementation compile times).

 ## R scripts